 The walk route passes several attractive old manor houses but the area's well-known historic houses which are open to the public (Hever Castle, Penshurst Place, etc) are all on the other side of the railway.
 Away from the tourist coaches, this is a surprisingly remote area of low hills and wooded valleys with some fine bluebell woods, notably Heathersome's Wood and Coomb Wood.

-Another option for a longer walk would be to combine the Cowden finish with one of the variations of Extra Walk 78 (Cowden to Hever), creating a long Hever Circular walk.
+For a longer walk you could combine the Cowden finish with one of the variations of the Cowden to Hever walk (#78), creating a long Hever or Cowden Circular walk.

 You will need to print those directions from the other walk document.

 An alternative afternoon route was dropped when the White Horse at Holtye closed in 2014.
-Without the option of an alternative lunch pub there was little point in retaining this slightly longer route, especially as parts of it had become neglected and overgrown.
-However, similar problems are now affecting other rights of way in this area and although the route has been tweaked in one or two places the little-used footpaths are not the easiest to follow.
+Without the option of a second lunch pub there was little point in retaining this slightly longer route.

-Hever, Cowden and Ashurst are adjacent stations on the Oxted–Uckfield line, which has an hourly service.
-A direct train from London Bridge to Hever takes 40 minutes.
-On Sundays you need to change at East Croydon and/or Oxted, with a longer journey time.
-Buy a return to Ashurst (Kent), or Cowden if you are planning to finish there.
+Hever, Cowden and Ashurst are adjacent stations on the Oxted–Uckfield line, which has an hourly service from London Bridge, taking 40 minutes to Hever (longer on Sundays, when you have to change at East Croydon and/or Oxted).
+Buy a return to Ashurst (Kent) (or Cowden if you will be finishing there).

 Take the train nearest to 10:00 from London Bridge to Hever.
-If you are doing the Short Walk from Cowden and want a pub lunch in the village, leave an hour later.
+If you are doing Short Walk 1 from Cowden and want a pub lunch in the village, leave an hour later.

-The only pub on the walk route is The Fountain (01342-850528) in Cowden village, about 7½ km from Hever.
+The only pub on the walk route is The Fountain (01342-850528) in Cowden village, 7¾ km from Hever (4 km from Cowden station).
 This is an attractive village pub with a new conservatory and a secluded beer garden.
-It serves good home-made food up to 2.30pm (later on Sundays), but is closed Monday lunchtimes (except Bank Holidays).
+It serves good home-made food up to 2pm (3pm on Sundays), but is closed Monday lunchtimes (except Bank Holidays).
 At weekends it is popular with walking and cycling groups, so call ahead to book a table.

-There are few tea places in this remote countryside, but the routes to Ashurst pass the Perryhill Orchard Farm Shop & Tea Rooms (01892-770595) in mid-afternoon.
-The Farm Shop is open daily to 5pm (5.30pm Fri & Sat) and sells a tempting range of local ciders (which you can taste beforehand); the tearoom closes at 4.30pm and might only be open at weekends in winter.
+There are few refreshment places in this remote countryside, but the routes to Ashurst pass the Perryhill Orchard Farm Shop & Tea Rooms (01892-770595) in mid-afternoon.
+The Farm Shop is open daily to 5pm and sells a tempting range of local ciders (which you can taste beforehand); the tearoom closes at 4.30pm.
 Allow at least an hour to reach Ashurst station, 4 km away.